madees/BeatStepAnimator/README.md

 Each animator has its own number of beat steps count setting, you can resync all with "reset phase", desync them by individual "phase shift" button, or on the opposite each tap reset individual phase.

 * 4x "Trajectorizer" (Anims 1-4) : moves objects along trajectories.
 Start position and speed as rotary button parameters.
 Tap to launch manually, activate to auto launch on each beat step.
 You can activate "SYM" to control two symetrical (left/right) objects with the same animator.
 * 2x "Randomizer" (Anims 5-6) : set object position along trajectories, with random jitter and position as rotary button parameters.
 Tap to generate a new position, activate to auto generate on each beat step.
-You can sync
+Paired objects have same position on trajectory, but jitter random generated positions are different.
-* 2x "Travellizer" (Anims 7-8) : moves objects with circular LFO, rotation speed and random jitter as rotary button parameters.
+* 2x "Circlellizer" (Anims 7-8) : moves objects with circular LFO, rotation speed and random jitter as rotary button parameters.
 Tap to reset phase (center front), activate to launch rotation.
 You can set Rate high to have smooth displacement (default 20 Hz), or sync it with BPM.
 You can set with below XY pads the center of rotation and distance as circle radius.
+Paired objects have their own radius, and phase shift rotation parameter.

 The big knob is mapped to all DS100 outputs level.